-On June 18, 2019, the Federal Trade Commission will host a public workshop to assess the impact of certificates of public advantage (“COPAs”) on prices, quality, access, and innovation for healthcare services.
+On June 18, 2019, the Federal Trade Commission hosted a public workshop to assess the impact of certificates of public advantage (“COPAs”) on prices, quality, access, and innovation for healthcare services.
 This workshop is part of a broader COPA Assessment Project announced in November 2017.

 COPAs are regulatory regimes adopted by state governments intended to displace competition among healthcare providers, and immunize mergers and collaborations from antitrust scrutiny.
 States are increasingly using COPAs to allow certain hospital mergers to proceed despite clear antitrust concerns, with the assumption that state regulatory oversight will mitigate the effects resulting from the elimination of competition and allow the hospitals to achieve certain efficiencies.
 The FTC is interested in developing a better understanding of the actual benefits and harms associated with COPAs, and the information obtained through this workshop may help advance the agency’s policy and enforcement strategies.

-Academics, health policy experts, healthcare industry stakeholders, state regulators and law enforcers, and staff from the FTC’s Bureau of Economics will discuss research regarding the effects of COPAs, as well as practical experiences with these regulatory regimes.
-A study of price and quality effects following Phoebe Putney’s acquisition of Palmyra Memorial Hospital, which involved an otherwise anticompetitive hospital merger that was consummated due to state regulations, will also be presented.
+Academics, health policy experts, healthcare industry stakeholders, state regulators and law enforcers, and staff from the FTC’s Bureau of Economics discussed research regarding the effects of COPAs, as well as practical experiences with these regulatory regimes.
+A study of price and quality effects following Phoebe Putney’s acquisition of Palmyra Memorial Hospital, which involved an otherwise anticompetitive hospital merger that was consummated due to state regulations, was also presented.

 - General conclusions, if any, that may be drawn from existing research on the effects of COPAs, as well as suggestions for additional research that may be useful.

 - Observations and practical experiences with COPAs, including the resources and expertise required at the state level to implement and monitor these regulatory regimes.